My Life in France

 My Life in France is an autobiography by Julia Child, published in 2006.
 It was compiled by Julia Child and Alex Prud'homme, her husband's grandnephew, during the last eight months of her life, and completed by Prud'homme following her death in August 2004.

 In her own words, it is a book about the things Julia loved most in her life: her husband, France (her "spiritual homeland"), and the "many pleasures of cooking and eating".
 It is a collection of linked autobiographical stories, mostly focused on the years between 1948 and 1954, recounting in detail the culinary experiences Julia and her husband, Paul Child, enjoyed while living in Paris, Marseille, and Provence.

 The text is accompanied by black-and-white photographs taken by Paul Child, and research for the book was partially done using family letters, datebooks, photographs, sketches, poems and cards.

 My Life in France provides a detailed chronology of the process through which Julia Child's name, face, and voice became well known to most Americans.

-The book also contains an extremely detailed index cataloging every person, place, ingredient, recipe, topic and event discussed.
+The book also contains an index cataloging every person, place, ingredient, recipe, topic, and event discussed.